xerolinux/XeroWiki/docs/distro.md

   <img width="360" src="https://i.imgur.com/X0tqq1R.jpeg">  <img width="360" src="https://i.imgur.com/QiB1mxk.jpeg">
 </p>

 As of February 2025, a new **Gnome** Dev-Spin has been added to the mix.
 The key differences between it and the **KDE Flagship** is that it's more oriented to those of you who do not game much, and prefer to have a stable system that stays out of your way while you do your work.

-It also hasn't been riced, eg no custom theme has been used, following the **Gnome Guidelines**.
-All I did was use the Accent color feature to enable the Purple colors, and for consistency, I applied the **Tela Circle Purple** icon theme, while including just enough extensions making it more functional.
+Additionally, we have avoided *ricing* it, e.g: no custom theme was used, following the **Gnome Guidelines**.
+All we did was use the Accent color feature to enable the Purple colors, and for consistency, we applied the **Tela Circle Purple** icon theme, while including just enough extensions & **GhosTTY** terminal (soon to be replaced with [**Ptyxis**](https://gitlab.gnome.org/chergert/ptyxis)), making it more functional.

 **Gnome Note :**